 Ebenezer Creek – named for the abandoned settlement of Ebenezer, founded by exiled Salzburgers in the first years of the Georgia colony – is also a significant historical site, not only for its pioneer history but as the scene of a notorious Civil War tragedy.

-Projects are underway to preserve and better highlight the human heritage of Ebenezer Creek, but at present the area is primarily enjoyed as a paddling trail.
+Projects are underway to preserve and better highlight the human heritage of Ebenezer Creek (see the Springfield Ebenezer Greenway website for more information), but at present the area is primarily enjoyed as a paddling trail.
 An excursion by kayak or canoe, either guided or independent (see below), is currently the best and easiest way to explore the swamp landscape around Ebenezer Creek, and its wildlife and historic sites.

-!The information below is correct as of March 2017, but please check all details with the company or guide before planning your trip.
+!The information below was updated in March 2018, but please check all details with the company or guide before planning your trip.
 Availability may vary by season and tours may be withdrawn or changed without notice.

 Ebenezer Creek is named for the abandoned historic settlements of Ebenezer and New Ebenezer, created in the earliest years of the Georgia colony by refugees from the city of Salzburg (in present-day Austria).

 After a false start at a swampy and disease-ridden inland settlement chosen for them by colony founder James Oglethorpe, the Salzburgers moved to a new site near the Savannah River.

 There, they proved to be proficient and successful colonists, whose agricultural achievements eclipsed those of most of the English colonists at the main Savannah site, and whose arrangements for the care of orphans were said to have inspired the creation of George Whitefield’s Bethesda orphanage.